My Background

 The Future

-I would like to see the narrative of justice moved from one of punishment to one of healing—healing for the survivor of crime, for the larger community and for the perpetrator to ensure they do not reoffend.
+I will continue to focus on a message of healing and accountability rather than traumatizing in the name of justice.
 We cannot punish away trauma, or addiction, or poverty, which are at the root of the vast majority of crimes.
 Until we shift the narrative and look at healing, we are perpetuating the violence we claim to be locking away.